Removeable Dentures

 Notice Changes

 Be aware of any changes in your mouth so you can address them with your dentist.
 This includes mouth sores, gum irritation, or signs of infection.
 Should your dentures become damaged, never attempt to fix them yourself, as you could accidentally damage them further.
-Instead, call Crownridge Dental and Orthodontics as soon as possible.
+Instead, call Crownridge Dental as soon as possible.

 If your dentures are shifting, clicking, or showing any other signs of improper fit, let your dentist know, as this could be a sign that they need to be repaired or replaced.